History of the Thai armed forces before 1852

-Siamese swords and helmets at Wat Phra That Lampang Luang Museum.

 Organization

 The Royal Siamese Army was organized into three general tiers: the Palace Guards, the Capital Defense Corps, and the field levies.
 Only the first two were the standing military.
 They protected the sovereign and the capital region, and formed the nucleus of the armed forces in wartime.
 The third, the field levies or conscripts, were usually raised just prior to or during wartime, and provided manpower to resist attacks and project power beyond the boundaries of the empire.
 Most of the field levy served in the infantry but the men for the elephantry, cavalry, artillery and naval corps were drawn from specific hereditary villages that specialized in respective military skills.